LicensePlates.cc

 Semi-Trailer

-Indiana has three types of new 8 character Semi-Trailer plates.
+Indiana has three types of 8 character Semi-Trailer plates.
 The first uses an "SE" prefix and is flat with red characters on a white background and uses validation stickers.
 The second type uses an "SP" prefix and is flat with black characters on a white (or light gray) background and does not have stickers, but has "NO" and "EXP" in the upper left and right corners.

 SP low: SP338AAA